This syllabus has the following aims

 - May have a lower resilience to failure and errors

-You should keep these qualities in mind whenever we develop content for our students.
+You should keep these qualities in mind whenever we develop content for our trainees.

-This website contains everything that we teach our students.
+This website contains everything that we teach our trainees.
 For organisational documents you can reference the Docs website.

 We currently have two planning boards to coordinate tasks on the Syllabus